yogeshmuthuraj/karmayogi/README.md

 ###### Registering team

 *   1\.
-Get the link of the team from 'Microsoft Teams' app
+Navigate to 'Get link to team', copy the team link.
 *   2\.
-Paste the link of the team on 'Get Team ID', below this section to extract the 'team id'
+Paste the link of the team on 'Get Team ID'(in the form below this section) to extract the 'team id'
 *   3\.
-In 'Register Team' section paste the 'team ID' and 'security token'(copied in Step 4 of 'Adding bot to Teams')
+In 'Register Team' section paste the 'team ID' and 'security token'(copied in Step 4 of 'Adding karmayogi to Microsoft Teams')

 ###### Usage